greg-js/arch-wiki-md-repo/wiki/_content/english/Wacom Tablet.md

 To enabled proper usage, and pressure sensitive painting in [GIMP](http://www.gimp.org), just go to *Edit → Input Devices*.
 Now for each of your *eraser*, *stylus*, and *cursor* **devices**, set the **mode** to *Screen*, and remember to save.

-*   Please take note that if present, the *pad* **device** should be kept disabled as I do not think The GIMP supports such things.
+*   Please take note that if present, the *pad* **device** should be kept disabled as I do not think GIMP supports such things.
 Alternatively, to use such features of your tablet you should map them to keyboard commands with a program such as [Wacom ExpressKeys](http://hem.bredband.net/devel/wacom/).

 *   You should also take note that the tool selected for the *stylus* is independent to that of the *eraser*.
 This can actually be quite handy, as you can have the *eraser* set to be used as any tool you like.